 Twitter may also tailor ads based on information that our ad partners provide us, like browser-related information (a browser cookie ID), a mobile device identifier, or a hashed email address.
 This helps Twitter display ads about things you've already shown interest in from brands and businesses that you may like.
 For example, if you've already visited the website of a flower shop, or signed up for their newsletter, you might see an ad on Twitter from that flower shop.
 We don't share your private, personal information with advertisers to make this happen.
 Learn more.

 We are committed to offering you meaningful privacy choices.
 If you'd rather not see promoted content based on information that our ad partners provide us (like the browser cookie ID or email hash), there are several ways to turn off this feature:

-- Uncheck the box in your Twitter account settings that says, "Tailor ads based on information shared by ad partners," and Twitter will not match your account to our ad partners' information to tailor ads for you.
+- Uncheck the box in your Twitter account settings that says, "Tailor ads based on information shared by ad partners," and Twitter will not match your account to information shared by ad partners to tailor ads for you.

-- Opt out of our ad partners' services directly from their websites.
-Each partner that helps us tailor ads offers a way for users to opt out of their advertising services across the web.
+- Each of these ad partners offers a way for users to opt out of their services.
 You can also visit aboutads.info/choices to learn more and opt out of all participating companies.